|Nutrition Facts (per serving)|

 Depending on individual tastes, garnishes such as sliced dried seaweed (kizami nori), tiny rice crackers shaped like tiny balls (ochazuke arare or bubu arare), wasabi (hot Japanese horseradish), and fresh vegetables (mitsuba), tsukemono (pickled vegetables), or tsukudani (savory accompaniments to rice such as seasoned kelp, simmered dried seafood, etc.) are used to enhance the flavor of this salmon ochazuke.

 While the ingredients for ochazuke are only limited by the creativity of the individual’s preferences, it is very common to enjoy small bits of leftover fish, or any other component of a Japanese meal, ochazuke-style.
 Often, ochazuke is enjoyed at the end of a meal to finish up the last few bites of rice.
 Other times, it is enjoyed with a second helping of rice, and as a customary last dish of the meal.

 The Japanese tea that is used for this salmon ochazuke recipe is green tea, which is sometimes referred to as sencha or nihon-cha.
 Ochazuke is traditionally enjoyed with this most basic of Japanese teas; however, there are other types of Japanese tea that may be used with this recipe.
 For example, hoji-cha (roasted green tea), genmai-cha (toasted brown rice tea), or any other variety of sencha.
 Typically for ochazuke, Japanese teas are preferred over black teas, only because the flavor is mild and does not overpower the dish.

 As for the rice, traditional Japanese short-grain white rice (hakumai) is commonly used.
-However, I prefer short-grain brown rice (genmai), which tastes equally as delicious.
+However, we prefer short-grain brown rice (genmai), which tastes equally as delicious.
 Others mix barley (mugi) into their white or brown rice, which tastes equally great in ochazuke as well.
 The choice is yours!